4 Healthy Toddler Lunches

 Surprise peanut butter banana quesadilla, chopped purple grapes and sliced sweet peppers.

 To make Surprise Peanut Butter Banana Quesadilla: Spread 2 teaspoons of natural peanut butter (almond butter or seed butter also works) onto half of a medium flour tortilla.
 Slice half of banana and place the slices evenly on top of the peanut butter.
-Drizzle 1 tablespoon of Beech-Nut’s just apple & blackberry purée (or favorite jam) over the bananas and peanut butter.
+Drizzle 1 tablespoon of Beech-Nut’s apple & blackberries purée (or favorite jam) over the bananas and peanut butter.
 Fold the tortilla in half and cook in a medium skillet over medium heat for 3 minutes, flip and cook for 3 more minutes or until brown on both sides.